-FPL Payment Standard 201% thru 225% of FPL 80% of payment standard 226% thru 250% of FPL 60% of payment standard 251% thru 275% of FPL 40% of payment standard 276% thru 300% of FPL 20% of payment standard
+FPL Payment Standard 201% thru 225% 80% of payment of FPL standard 226% thru 250% of FPL 60% of payment standard 251% thru 275% of FPL 40% of payment standard 276% thru 300% of FPL 20% of payment standard

-- iii.
-Over 300% FPL would no longer be eligible for a child-only cash grant. - c.
-Required a social security number (SSN) for anyone in the household when needed to verify income. - d.
+- III.
+Over 300% FPL would no longer be eligible for a child-only cash - c.
+Required a Social Security number (SSN) for anyone in the household when needed to verify income. - d.
 Children who had been placed by a state or tribal child welfare agency and had an open child welfare case would not be subject to means testing. - e.
-The means testing assistance unit (household) would include the person applying on the child's behalf, any dependents of the caregiver, and other persons who were financially responsible for the caregiver or the TANF child (for example: the caregiver/relative, caregiver's spouse, caregiver's children, and TANF/SFA recipient child(ren). - f.
-There would be no resource test for non-parental child-only caretaker relative households. - g.
-Budgeting of the recipient child(ren)'s income and resources against the payment standard would remain the same, but would occur only after the household means test had been applied. - h.
+The means testing assistance unit (household) would include the person applying on the child's behalf, any dependents of the caregiver, and other persons who were financially responsible for the caregiver or the TANF child - (for example: the caregiver/relative, caregiver's spouse, caregiver's children, and TANF/SFA recipient child(ren). - f.
+There would be no resource test for non-parental child-only caretaker relative households. - Budgeting of the recipient child(ren)'s income and resources against the payment standard would remain the same, but would occur only after the household means test had been applied. - h.
 Means testing did not change medical, food and child care eligibility. - 2.
-In accordance with Engrossed Substitute Senate Bill (ESSB) 5921, the Department imposed the 60-month time limit on all parents of children who received Child-Only TANF, provided this was "consistent with federal funding requirements and makes hardship extensions available to these parents" effective September 1, 2011. - 3.
+In accordance with Engrossed Substitute Senate Bill (ESSB) 5921, the Department implemented a 60-month time limit on TANF child-only cases in which the parent is in the home and is ineligible for TANF, with the same limited hardship extensions that apply to regular TANF cases. - 3.
 In accordance with Engrossed Substitute House Bill 2082, the Disability Lifeline (DL) program ended effective November 1, 2011, pursuant RCW 74.60.020.
 Three new programs were created under RCW 74.60.030 to serve the former DL population: - a.
 The Aged, Blind, or Disabled (ABD) program would provide cash assistance to persons who were age 65 or older, blind or likely to meet the disability standard for the federal SSI program.
 The maximum monthly grant would be \$197 for one person. - b.
-The Pregnant Women Assistance (PWA) program would provide cash assistance to women who are pregnant and not eligible for Washington's Temporary Assistance for Needy Families (TANF) program.
-The maximum monthly grant would be \$197 for one person. - c.
-The Housing and Essential Needs (HEN) program, administered through the Department of Commerce, would provide essential needs items (e.g., bus passes, personal hygiene items, toiletries) and housing supports (e.g. rent and utility assistance) to certain individuals who were unable to work for at least 90 days due to a physical or mental incapacity.
+The Pregnant Women Assistance (PWA) program would provide cash assistance to women who are pregnant and not eligible for Washington's